Characterization of Talagrand's transport-entropy inequalities in metric spaces: From modified log-Sobolev inequality to transport-entropy inequality

-Before turning to the proof of Theorem \ref{OV-thm}, let us say that the estimation \eqref{eq estimation xi} is satisfactory at least for the small values of $x$ (corresponding to the large values of $A$), as shows the following exact calculation of $\xi_\alpha$ when $\alpha$ is the function $\alpha_{p_1,p_2}$ defined by \eqref{alpha p1 p2}. \begin{lem} Let $p_1\geq 2$ and $p_2>1$ and let $\alpha=\alpha_{p_1,p_2}$; then $p_\alpha=\max(p_1,p_2)$ and it holds
+Before turning to the proof of Theorem~\ref{OV-thm}, let us say that estimation \eqref{eqestimationxi} is satisfactory, at least for the small values of $x$ (corresponding to the large values of~$A$), as we show with the following exact calculation of $\xi_\alpha$, when $\alpha$ is the function $\alpha_{p_1,p_2}$ defined by \eqref{alphap1p2}. \begin{lem} Let $p_1\geq2$ and $p_2>1$, and let $\alpha=\alpha_{p_1,p_2}$; then $p_\alpha= \max(p_1,p_2)$, and it holds

-Moreover, for $x\geq 1$, it holds
+Moreover, for $x\geq1$, it holds